keenanpayne/keenanpayne.com/posts/acting-from-fear.md

 ---
-permalink: '/acting-from-fear/'
+permalink: "/acting-from-fear/"
-title:  'Acting out of fear'
+title: "Acting out of fear"
 meta:
-  description: 'Reflecting on what underpins my behavior—thoughts, actions, motivations, emotions, and desires—in an attempt to bridge the gap between my authentic self and my behavior.'
+  description: "Reflecting on what underpins my behavior—thoughts, actions, motivations, emotions, and desires—in an attempt to bridge the gap between my authentic self and my behavior."
-  image: '/images/posts/mirror/mirror.jpg'
+  image: "/images/posts/mirror/mirror.jpg"
-  image_alt: 'Public domain image of theatrical people looking in mirror'
+  image_alt: "Public domain image of theatrical people looking in mirror"
-lede: 'Reflecting on what underpins my behavior—thoughts, actions, motivations, emotions, and desires—in an attempt to bridge the gap between my authentic self and my behavior.'
+lede: "Reflecting on what underpins my behavior—thoughts, actions, motivations, emotions, and desires—in an attempt to bridge the gap between my authentic self and my behavior."
 type: Reflection
 date: 2022-01-17
 tags: